auperatech/VMSS2.0/docs/protos/README.md

 <a name="aup-avaf-GraphConfig-Node-InputStreamAttributes"></a>

 ### GraphConfig.Node.InputStreamAttributes
-ADVANCED: Attributes that are related to a node&#39;s input stream.
+ADVANCED: Attributes that are related to a node's input stream.

 | Field | Type | Label | Description |